Meeting and surpassing all audience expectations every day.

 They don't need to become suspects.

-Now you're back to the audio sound bites.
+All right, back to the audio soundbites.

-This is what it's David Rodham Gurgen.
+This is what it finished with David Rodden Gergen.

-Back to Bill Crystal, and still on Aaron Burnett out front.
+Back to Bill Crystal and still on Aaron Burnett out front.

-I wish the other candidates were strikes, they should be learning a little bit from watching Trump.
+They should be learning a little bit from watching Trump.

 And I like Rubio a lot, but I'm a little worried that the other, and I prefer some of the other candidates to Trump.